SC-Robotics-2023/docs/docs/Mechanical/SolidWorks/Solidworks Basics.md

 ![Part and Assembly](./img/Assembly.png)

 ## SolidWorks Basics Tutorial
-_Follow along_ with this set of tutorials to learn the basics of SolidWorks:
+Follow along with this set of tutorials if you want to learn the basics of SolidWorks:

 [Part 1](https://www.youtube.com/watch?v=VMVytWUt5S0)